 You really don’t need the pro version.
 If you only need to create 1 map then the free version is good enough.
 All you want to do is show a map really.
 Don’t invest money on this plugin while you can invest money elsewhere like the business itself.

 Just edit the default listings and when done, use that shortcode to insert into a blog post, page or in a footer text widget.

-I am not going to go through all the features in this settings page as each one is up to you on what you want to do.
-I will however post my final version of the map that I just created.
+I am not going to go through all the features on this settings page as each one is up to you on what you want to do.
+I will, however, post my final version of the map that I just created.

 My final version I added the shortcode to a post.
 Looks this and you can click on it to get details.. well can not click on this screenshot but you get the hint.

-A prime example of using Google Maps on your blog is if you are running an Restaurant Business.
+A prime example of using Google Maps on your blog is if you are running a Restaurant Business.
 Make sure it’s easy for people to locate you through the website.

 If you liked this post, do share it online with your friends.